-I am a former elementary school teacher that lives in Seattle, Washington.
+I am an elementary school teacher that lives in Seattle, Washington.
 I currently work as a personal assistant for a wonderful family!
 I love the outdoors: hiking, running, biking, swimming, boating, etc. I love to read and hope to have a library in my house one day.
 I have a passion for the color pink and wear it every day.
 Before I die, I want to write a book and have it published.
 I love going to a good play or musical, watching a good movie and sitting around with friends having great discussions.
 There is nothing better in my mind that having a good gospel centered discussion in which the Spirit of the Lord is present and truths are confirmed.